MadeByThePinsHub/handbook/handbook/about/CONTRIBUTING/index.md

 ### Found a bug?

-If you found a bug in the documentation, CI logs or even in the source files, you can help us by submitting an issueto the [issue tracker][issue-tracker] in our GitLab repository.
+If you found a bug in the documentation, CI logs or even in the source files, you can help us by submitting an issue to the [issue tracker][issue-tracker] in our GitLab repository.
-Even better, you can submit a Pull Request with a fix.
-However, before doing so, please read the [submission guidelines][guielines].
+Even better, you can submit a Merge Request with a fix.
+However, before doing so, please read the [submission guidelines][guidelines].

   [issue-tracker]: https://gitlab.com/MadeByThePinsTeam-DevLabs/official-handbook/issues
   [guidelines]: #contribution-guidelines